Disney at 100: Examining the Vision of Walt Disney

 Walt Disney’s Vision Lesson for Leaders Today

-Walt Disney’s unique vision, personalized in the telling of Snow White, demonstrated in the far-reaching aspects of a contract, and brought to life at Disneyland, can be a model for church leaders today.
+Walt Disney’s unique vision, personalized in the telling of Snow White, demonstrated in the far-reaching aspects of a contract, and brought to life at Disneyland, can be a model for leaders today.

 What vision is burning inside of you, a vision that can captivate your team, influence the influential, and be brought to life in your community?